Dru Brown: Ottawa Redblacks

 As a pending free agent, Brown's playing rights were traded to the Ottawa Redblacks on January 18, 2024, in exchange for a fifth-round pick in the 2024 CFL draft.
 On January 24, 2024, it was announced that Brown had signed a two-year contract, with a minimum $286,000 plus $54,000 in playtime incentives in 2024, and a minimum $355,000 plus $45,000 in playtime incentives in 2025.
 Brown was named the team's starter ahead of the season and led the team to their first playoff appearance since 2018, eventually losing to the Toronto Argonauts in the Eastern Semi-Final.
 By season's end, Brown had started 15 games and passed for 3,959 yards, 18 touchdowns and 10 interceptions.

+After an injury-plagued 2025 which saw him start just nine games and go 2-7 as a starter, Brown lost the starting job to Jake Maier heading into the 2026 season.
+He dressed as the backup quarterback in the first two games of the regular season, both losses, and did not see any playing time.

+Winnipeg Blue Bombers

+On June 23, 2026, it was announced that Brown had been traded back to the Winnipeg Blue Bombers along with a second-round selection in the 2027 CFL draft in exchange for a first-round selection in the 2027 draft and a conditional second-round selection in the 2028 CFL draft.